From Political Ignorance to Political Polarization

 Take Donald Trump.
 As a candidate, he always treated his opinions as indisputable—even though they were based on such slender evidence that, once in office, he had to abandon them more quickly than had any president before him.
 After having repeatedly called Obamacare a “disaster” that he’d easily replace with something “beautiful,” he suddenly declared: “Nobody knew health care could be so complicated.”
 Likewise, “after listening [to Chinese President Xi Jinping] for 10 minutes,” he told The Wall Street Journal, “I realized that it’s not so easy.
 [Before,] I felt pretty strongly that they had a tremendous power [over] North Korea. . . .
 But it’s not what you would think.”

 Political scientists have long worried about the political ignorance of most voters.
 In Donald Trump, their worst nightmare has come true.
-The personification of political ignorance has been parachuted into the Oval Office.
+The personification of political ignorance has been handed the nuclear codes.

 From Oversimplification to Hatred